calvinmetcalf/hmac-stream/readme.md

 - password: key must be at least 128 bits (16 bytes)
 - aad: any additional data to authenticate
-- maxSize: maximum size of a chunk, defaults to 4k.
+- maxSize: maximum size of a chunk, defaults to Infinity.

 # Versions